moneesingh/kafka/README.md

 Producer uses String key and Double value Serializers to log to the topic.

 ###### Consumer:
-Consumer used String key and Double value Deserializer.
+Consumer uses String key and Double value Deserializer.
+It runs indefinitely and polls to consume from topic 'celcius-readings'